CakeWP/block-options/readme.txt

 = Watch it in action =
 https://www.youtube.com/watch?v=G8x5QkKGzhw

+## Markdown Support
+Starting [EditorsKit 1.6 ](https://jeffreycarandang.com/editorskit-1-6/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit), you can now use markdowns on Gutenberg editor while typing.
+Markdowns for `*bold*`, `_italic_` and `~strikethrough~` are available upon plugin activation.
+Lists of available markdowns are also accessible on the settings menu.

 ## Rich Text Formats
 [EditorsKit](https://editorskit.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit) also adds the missing text formats for better content creation.
 The following rich text format are available upon plugin activation:

 * Highlighted Text or Heading Colors
 * Highlighted Text Background Color
+* Clear Formatting Options
 * Paragraph Justify Alignment
 * Underline Text Format
+* Superscript
+* Subscript
+* Uppercase Text Transform

 = Watch it in action =
 https://www.youtube.com/watch?v=ZgI8gdfxlaA

 ## Enable or Disable Auto Save
 Easily toggle Auto Saving to fix several lagging issues or prevent your website from being blacklisted on your webhost provider.

+## Toggle Title Visibility
+Easily hide post, page or any post type's title on your website in just a click.
+This will enable you to create full Gutenberg editor's driven posts and pages without getting "(No Title)" on your admin dashboard.

+## Features Manager
+Enable or disable EditorsKit features using "EditorsKit Settings" menu.
+This will give you full control over the plugin features and let you disable the features that you don't need on your website.

 ## Theme Supports for Developers
 [EditorsKit](https://editorskit.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit) is moving towards being developer friendly as well.
 Starting version 1.5, custom `theme_supports` were added to provide theme developers option to make Gutenberg block editing experience for their users match the frontend display.
 [Learn more here](https://jeffreycarandang.com/editorskit-1-5/).